projectodd/shimdandy/README.md

 ## Usage

-The project provides two artifacts: `shimdandy-api.jar` and `shimdandy-impl.jar`. `shimdandy-api` can be on the boot classpath of your app, but `shimdandy-impl` should not be on the boot classpath or exposed to any ClassLoader initially.
+The project provides two artifacts: `shimdandy-api.jar` and `shimdandy-impl.jar`. `shimdandy-api` can be on the classpath of your app, but `shimdandy-impl` should not be on the classpath or exposed to any ClassLoader initially.
 Nor should any Clojure jars - having a Clojure jar on the classpath will cause the RT from that jar (and only that RT) to be loaded, preventing isolation.